fpereiro/hackathon-for-good/readme.md

 - ReliefWeb (2018): a list of humanitarian crises of all kinds coupled with a number of affected persons.

 - UNFTS Appeals Report (2008-2018): a list of aid requests combined with the amount of aid pledged and sent.

-## Future work

-We believe the true value of this model comes from its ability to spur challenging questions to improve the quality and quantity of highly relevant data.
-The modular approach also allows for vast independent yet interconnected improvement of the models used.
-Below is a list of directions for future improvements, based both on research/data (DATA) questions and on prediction models based on data (MODEL).

-### Prediction (DPM)

-- MODEL: use of probabilistic distribution instead of point-based estimates.
-- DATA: incorporation of real time climatological and sysmic data to update forecasts: early warning system!
-- DATA: curation, publication and updates of open databases on climatologic and sysmic events.
-- DATA+MODEL: wherever available, directly query scientific models that are maintained and updated by scientific organizations.

-### Impact (DIM)

-- MODEL: scenario analysis for extreme events to take into account cascade effects that are not taken into account in data-driven models.
-- DATA+MODEL: use of geographical information systems to assess population and infrastructure distributions and effects.
-Existing work (ranging from government initiatives such as RFONDEN, to hackathon projects such as the one done by our colleagues!) can be lveraged.

-### Requirement (ARM)

-- DATA: creation of an incremental yet systematic database of the cost of aid interventions (aggregated and categorized) which will be of a fundamental nature for estimating the cost of future interventions.
-- MODEL: as consistent and sufficient data becomes available, make a paradigm shift from top-down estimation (based on historic spending) to bottom-up estimation based on granular and comparative data.
-- DATA: further study on the impact of catastrophes (i.e.: before and after) on core health and development statistics (mortality, morbility, poverty rate) to evaluate the sufficiency of aid interventions.
-This information not only allows for absolute measures of aid effectiveness, but it also can serve as an ongoing gauge on the quality of present and future aid interventions.
-- MODEL: use of a value-at-risk style metric to estimate the total needed funds within a given confidence level.

-### Priority (APM)

-- MODEL: based on a combination of ARM data and studies on the quality of aid interventions, create a systematic model of aid bias which can help highlight the most neglected disasters (by disaster type, region or seasonality).

 ## References